omnistreams/omnistreams-spec/wire-protocol.md

 # Introduction

-The wire protocol is designed to be as simple as possible to implement, while still having reasonable performance.
+The Multiplexer wire protocol is designed to be as simple as possible to implement, while still having reasonable performance.
 I'm aiming for it to be possible to make ad-hoc implementations for simple cases, with 0 dependencies.
 This means there's not currently any bit packing.
 In fact, every individual